MicrosoftDocs/cpp-docs/docs/build-insights/tutorials/build-insights-included-files-view.md

 - You can **Save As** the ETL file to a more permanent location to keep a record of the build time.
 You can then compare it to future builds to see if your changes are improving build time.
 - To dig into the Build Insights data with Windows Performance Analyzer (WPA), click the **Open in WPA** button in the bottom right of the ETL window.
 - Drag columns to change the order of the columns.
 For instance, you may prefer moving the Time column to be the first column.
+You can also hide some columns by right-clicking on the column header and deselecting the columns you don't want to see.
 - **Included Files** and **Include Tree** views provide a filter box to find a header file that you're interested in.
 It does partial matches on the name you provide.
 - Sometimes the parse time reported for a header file differs depending on which file includes it.
 This can be due to the interplay of different `#define`s that affect which parts of the header are expanded, file caching, and other system factors.
 - If you closed the Build Insights window, reopen it by finding the `.etl` file in your temporary folder.
 The `TEMP` Windows environment variable provides the path of your temporary files folder.
 - If you forget what the **Included Files** or **Include Tree** view is trying to show you, hover over the tab to see a tooltip that describes the view.
 For example, if you hover over the **Include Tree** tab, the tooltip says, "View that shows include statistics for every file where the children nodes are the files included by the parent node."
+- You may see cases (like `Windows.h`) where the aggregated duration of all the times for a header file is longer than the duration of the entire build.
+What’s happening is that headers are parsed on many threads at the same time, adding seconds to the aggregated duration beyond what’s physically possible.

 ## Troubleshooting